 Introducing the owner

-I thought I would add a bit about myself just to give a little perspective to my Jaguar XKR web pages.
+I thought I would provide a bit of background about myself just to give some perspective to my Jaguar XKR web pages.

-While racing Super Karts in 1982 I had a serious accident and badly injured my back and spinal cord, which left me a paraplegic.
-Using a wheelchair for my mobility hasn't slowed me down much and over the years I have undertaken a number of projects in my “Man Cave”.
+In 1982, while racing Super-Karts I had a serious accident.
+I badly injured my back and spinal cord which left me a paraplegic.
+Using a wheelchair for my mobility didn’t slow me down much, and over the years I undertook a number of projects in my “Man Cave”.

 Being a bit more mature, with no kids at home and a bit of spare cash burning a hole in my pocket I decided it was time to indulge in the classic cars that I had admired for years.
 I had been to the car shows, concourses and show & shines and I had read all the relevant magazines from cover to cover since before I could drive.

 It was time to follow my passion for classic/collectible cars.
 Something that I could be proud of - not just everyday transport but a car to be admired and saved for future generations that would only come out of the garage on sunny weekends.